Bobenheim-Roxheim

-Bobenheim-Roxheim is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
+Bobenheim-Roxheim (/de/) is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
 It is situated approximately 5 km south of Worms, and 13 km northwest of Ludwigshafen.
-It is mentioned in the Wormser wall-building ordinance from around 900 as one of the places that shared responsibility for maintaining the city wall of Worms.
+It is mentioned in the wall-building ordinance of Worms (Wormser Mauerbauordnung) from around 900 as one of the places that shared responsibility for maintaining the city wall of Worms.

 The people who worked in Bobenheim-Roxheim include Franziskus von Bettinger, Harald Braner and Albert Friedrich Speer.